 Frequently Asked Questions

 Client-centered.
 Most financial advisors measure their success by growth in their AUM and fee income.
 We measure our success by the investment performance we produce for our clients.
 We put our clients’ interests ahead of our own by managing the biggest conflict of interest between advisors and their clients: fees.
 Ours are very competitive.

 Absolute returns.
 We specialize in tactical timing of exposures to asset classes, countries, currencies, sectors, industries and investment factors.
 Most investment advisors purport to offer diversification, but in reality, their long-only approach and “plain vanilla” orientation mean their returns are all very similar and driven primarily by stock and bond market returns.
 Our returns are more driven by non-market factors.

 Alignment of interests.
 We invest alongside our clients.
 For qualified clients, we offer a performance-based fee schedule, meaning we only get paid to the extent that we generate returns.

 Although we mostly invest in ETFs (exchange-traded funds), we also use other types of ETPs (exchange-traded products), as well as CEFs (closed-end funds).
-We do not currently invest directly in individual stocks or bonds.
+We typically invest in individual stocks only for clients who select a Directly Indexed Portfolio strategy.

-Additionally, in our Multi-Strategy Portfolio and Custom Core Portfolios, we do not use any leverage, but in our Global Macro Portfolio, we use leverage up to 2.5 to 1.
+Additionally, in our Multi-Strategy Portfolio, Custom Core Portfolios, and Directly Indexed Portfolios, we do not use any leverage, but in our Global Macro Portfolio, we use leverage up to 2.5 to 1.

 At Sapient, we use the term ETF as shorthand to connote all exchange-traded products (ETPs).
 Technically, ETPs include four different legal structures: